tbergdahl/VCEATutorPortal/Design Document.md

 Current Templates
--adminPage.html  -Admin home page for viewing admin options -base.html  -Base for housing sidebar and top banner/footer -createuser.html  -page for admin to create a user -deleteuser.html  -page for admin to delete a user -home.html  -home page for student user
+- adminPage.html  - Admin home page for viewing admin options
+- base.html  - Base for housing sidebar and top banner/footer
+- classes.html - page that admin sees showing all classes, can delete and add classes
+- create_class.html - page that renders the create class form
+- create_major.html - page that renders the create major form
+- createuser.html  - page for admin to create a user
+- deleteUser.html  - page for admin to delete a user
+- edit_tutor.html - page for admin to edit a tutor's info
+- generate_pdf.html - page for admin to generate PDF reports
+- home.html  - home page for student user
+- login.html  - login page for basic login
+- majors.html - page that admin uses to see all majors, can delete and create majors
+- rateTutor.html - page that allows student to rate tutor
+- register.html  - page for registering a student
+- studentPage.html  - student home page
--login.html  -login page for basic login -register.html  - page for registering a student -studentpage.html  -student home page for viewing admin options -tutorpage.html  -page for tutor for viewing tutor options
+- studentSchedule.html - student page for viewing a student's schedule
+- tutorPage.html  - page for tutor for viewing tutor options
+- tutors.html - admin page to view tutors and branch into editing different tutor fields